Drake, GloRilla, Lizzo, 21 Savage enter BET Awards as top nominees – KION546

 Rapper GloRilla, nominated for her first Grammy earlier this year, will enter the ceremony as the second-most nominated act with six.
 She’s up for best female hip-hop artist, new artist, album of the year for “Anyways, Life’s Great” and video of the year for “Tomorrow 2” with Cardi B. She’s scored two nominations in the best collaboration category for “Tomorrow 2” and “F.N.F.
 (Let’s Go)” with Hitkidd.

 Along with 21 Savage, Lizzo came away with five nominations.
-Beyoncé, SZA, Ice Spice, Christ Brown and Burna Boy each have four noms.
+Beyoncé, SZA, Ice Spice, Chris Brown and Burna Boy each have four noms.

 Show officials say there are plans to celebrate the 50th anniversary of hip-hop during the telecast.
 Performers will be announced soon.